 And don’t worry about risk.
 We help there, too.
 TraceGains automatically highlights risk by supplier, item, ingredient, and geography, identifying your formulation components with the most critical threats in real-time.
 If you need to replace a supplier, we’ve got you covered with multiple options for most searches.
 So, you never have to settle.
 And with instant access to real ingredient and supplier data, you can get back to prototyping to keep your formulation program on track.

-Join TraceGains CEO Gary Nowacki and RTI Advisors innovation expert Susan Mayer on January 14, 2021, for a webinar to discuss formulation challenges facing R&D teams and how to solve them.
-Register now here.
+Check out this on-demand webinar with TraceGains CEO Gary Nowacki and RTI Advisors innovation expert Susan Mayer as they discuss formulation challenges facing R&D teams and how to solve them.
+Watch it here.